Agoraphobia a Common Phobia

 Environmental factors

 This is one of the most obvious agoraphobia causes.
 If the person has lived in an abusive environment or lost a loved one very early in life, then it could manifest in a fear of uncontrollable situations.
-Agoraphobics try to avoid unpredictable situations due to the fear from a past event that is deeply rooted in their memory.
+Agoraphobics try to avoid unpredictable situations because of fear from a past event that is deeply rooted in their memory.

-The fear intensifies as the triggers start to cause a panic attack each time they go outside.
+The fear intensifies as triggers start to cause panic attacks each time the individual goes outside.

 What is agoraphobia?
-The word ‘Agora’ means ‘marketplace’ and ‘phobia’ means fear.
-Though the meaning of Agoraphobia can’t be simply explained as a fear of public spaces.
+The word agora means “marketplace” and phobia means “fear.”
+However, agoraphobia cannot be defined as simply as a fear of public spaces.
 Agoraphobia is a fear of inescapable situations or places where the person feels out of control or unable to escape.

 Agoraphobics usually exhibit ‘avoidance behavior’.
-The person perceives the situation as something unpleasant and decides that they need to avoid it, causing them to minimize their engagement with the outside world.
+The person perceives the situation as something unpleasant and decides they need to avoid it.
+This causes them to minimize their engagement with the outside world.
 They start staying home and structuring their lives to reduce contact with the outside world.
-If they do require to step outside their comfort space, they will plan the route they need to take, the place they need to go to, and the person they can take along with them.
+If they do have to step outside their comfort space, they will plan the route they need to take, the place they need to go to, and the person they can take along with them.

-They try to eliminate any surprises that may come their way, giving them a sense of control and reduces the chances of any embarrassing situations.
-They take someone along with them practically as a human shield so that they have a way out if the situation calls for it.
+They try to eliminate any surprises that may come their way, giving them a sense of control and reducing the chances of any embarrassing situations.
+They take someone along with them practically as a human shield, so that they have a way out if the situation calls for it.

 Females are more likely to have agoraphobia than males.
-The lifetime prevalence ratio of agoraphobia in adolescents is 3.4% (females) and 1.4% (males).
+According to statistics, 3.4% of female adolescents have experienced agoraphobia at some point in their lives.
+That number drops to 1.4% in males.
 It ranks in the top ten most common phobias around the world.

 There is no one answer to what is agoraphobia.
-There are many types of agoraphobia based on factors like a response to triggers, stress level, the particularity of space or situation.
+There are many types of agoraphobia based on factors like a response to triggers, stress level, and the space or situation.

 Symptoms of Agoraphobia

-Physical symptoms of agoraphobia might only show up when the person is put in a stressful situation.
-Whereas psychological symptoms can appear even out of the triggering situation.
+Physical symptoms of agoraphobia might only show up when the person is placed in a stressful situation.
+Whereas mental/emotional symptoms can appear at any triggering event.

 Physical Symptoms

-● Fear of standing in queues or waiting in a public space
+- Fear of standing in lines or waiting in a public space

-Psychological symptoms are because of the stress associated with the stressful situation and not the situation itself.
+Mental and emotional symptoms are because of the stress associated with the situation and not the situation itself.

 How Do You Deal with Agoraphobia?

-There is no way to deal with Agoraphobia because it impacts your daily living.
-The symptoms are not manageable by themself and stop you from truly enjoying the things you like.
-Your outdoor activity is decreased and you are afraid of situations that could be unpredictable.
+There is no simple way to deal with agoraphobia.
+The symptoms may be unmanageable and stop you from enjoying the things you like.
+Your outdoor activity may decrease, and you may fear situations that could be unpredictable.

 While your fear is rational, you also know that the problems it causes cannot be avoided.
 Which means dealing with it alone is not enough.
-Thankfully it can be treated, unlike some other anxiety disorders.
-All you need is a plan, some practice, and professional advice.
+Thankfully, it can be treated.
+All you need is a plan, some practice, and perhaps some professional advice.

-Agoraphobia treatments doesn’t just include the management of physical symptoms, but also the psychological ones.
-You need to seek professional help and make some lifestyle changes.
-If you are too worried about seeking professional help right away then you could start with some self-help exercises to treat agoraphobia at home.
+Agoraphobia treatments don’t just include the management of physical symptoms, but also the mental and emotional ones.
+You may need to seek professional help and make some lifestyle changes.
+If you’re worried about seeking professional help right away, then you could start with some self-help exercises to treat agoraphobia at home.

 Lifestyle changes

 This is a big part of agoraphobia treatment.
 Exercise also forms part of your lifestyle and a daily walk with a friend can open you to recovery.
-While the first thing you should be doing is reducing the number of stimulants you consume like tea, coffee, alcohol, or drugs.
+Additionally, you should reduce the number of stimulants you consume, such as tea, coffee, alcohol, or drugs.
 Try to include something healthier in your diet instead.

 Breathing

 Phobia or fear is closely associated with the way you breathe.
-This is why if you can breathe well, you can calm yourself down better.
+This is why if you can breathe well, you can better calm yourself down.
 Try to practice breathing as a regular exercise at home.
-Then try to use breathing to calm yourself down while thinking of the triggers.
+Then try to use breathing to calm yourself while thinking of the triggers.

 Relaxation

-When you are thinking about the triggers try to also think rationally and relax all the while.
+When you think about the triggers, try to also think rationally and relax.
 Not just your breath but also your thoughts.
-You need to train your mind into thinking that going out alone is a regular, normal, and safe activity – and it will start perceiving it that way.
+Train your mind into thinking that going out alone is a regular, normal, and safe activity—and it will start perceiving it that way.
 Work on your approach, it will take you a long way.

 Get to know your fear better

-You can only begin agoraphobia treatment when you know the cause for it.
-Dig deep into your brain for when you started to develop the fear and why?
+Agoraphobia treatment will be more effective once you know what caused the phobia.
+Dig deep into your brain for when you started to develop the fear and why.
 Was it an event from your past?
 Your environment?

-These questions are also common to psychotherapy but answering them yourself could help you get clues into what causes the panic/stress and help you avoid the trigger until you get professional help.
+These questions are also common to psychotherapy, but answering them yourself could help you get clues into what causes the panic/stress and help you avoid the triggers until you get professional help.

 Getting professional help for agoraphobia may involve medication and therapy.